brennalaurentan/tp/docs/UserGuide.md

 > It refers to the **name** of the person.
 * Only accepts alphanumeric characters and spaces.
 * Case sensitive, i.e. John Doe ≠ john doe.
+* No two persons can have the exact same name.
+It is recommended to enter full contact names to avoid this duplication error.
 * Leading and trailing spaces are automatically removed.

 #### PHONE_NUMBER: `p/`